Stephen F. Hayes: Career

 As a career political journalist, his work has appeared in the New York Post, Washington Times, Salon.com, National Review, and Reason.
 He has been a commentator on CNN, The McLaughlin Group, Fox News Channel, MSNBC, CNBC, and C-SPAN.

 He became editor-in-chief of The Weekly Standard in 2016.
 On December 14, 2018, Clarity Media Group announced that it would cease publication of the magazine after 23 years.

+He was a Josh Marshall Fellow at the Claremont Institute in 2018.

 In 2019, Hayes along with Jonah Goldberg and Toby Stock, formed the conservative media company, The Dispatch.
 In 2021, Hayes was hired by MSNBC as a "contributor across all our platforms".

 Iraq War proponent

 Prior to the proposed 2003 invasion of Iraq, Stephen Hayes spoke to BBC News, arguing for American intervention: "I think liberating Iraq will send a strong message to Iran, North Korea, other hostile regimes not only because it will show that we will - the United States will not tolerate bullies, especially bullies with weapons of mass destruction, but it will also I think hopefully show what a free liberated people, what a free liberated Iraqi people can do for themselves and it will be - again it will be a fabulous model, not only for the Middle East but for places throughout the world that haven't had these kinds of freedoms in the past or haven't had them realised."